 The weight and irregularity limitations of Section R301.2.2.2 shall apply to buildings in all Seismic Design Categories regulated by the seismic provision of this code.
 Buildings in Seismic Design Category C shall be constructed in accordance with the additional requirements of Sections R301.2.2.3.
-Buildings in Seismic Design Categories $D_1$ and $D_2$ shall be constructed in accordance with the additional requirements of Hamiltonian requirements of Section R301.2.2.4.
+Buildings in Seismic Design Categories D_1 and D_2 shall be constructed in accordance with the additional requirements of Section R301.2.2.4.